 "My parents always encouraged us to take an interest in politics and current affairs and to share our opinions around the dining room table.
 I think that’s where the seed was planted for a lifetime ambition to enter politics.
 I did not want to be a career politician, I first wanted to prove that I could be successful in business and think that gives me the credibility and experience to be able to help to improve things at a local and national level.
 Gandhi once said that we should “be the change we would like to see in the world” – that’s why I want to represent everyone in Thirsk, Malton & Filey."

-Kevin was elected as the MP for Thirsk and Malton on 7th May 2015 with 27,545 votes - a majority of 19,456.
-In July 2016 he was made Parliamentary Private Secretary to David Lidington MP, Leader of the Hosue of Commons.
+Kevin was elected as the MP for Thirsk and Malton on 7th May 2015 with 27,545 votes, a 52.6% share of the ballot.
+In July 2016 he was made Parliamentary Private Secretary to David Lidington MP, Leader of the House of Commons.